abarbatei/bevents-index-processor/README.md

 In order to run tests a subset of connections needs to be passed for object initialisations.
 Required configs are same as for the initial but with testing in (e.g. a local server).

-You can use the provided `start.bat` script if on Windows.
+You can use the provided `runtests.bat` script if on Windows.
 Depending on your preferences, you can choose to create a testing queue for the RabbitMQ server or use a different server, the environment variables in the testing script allow this.